Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Moduli stacks and torus actions

 $(ii)$ For any stability parameter $\epsilon_-<\delta_- < 0$ an ADHM sheaf $\CE=(E,\Phi_1,\Phi_2,\phi,\psi)$ of type $(r,e)$ with $\phi$ nontrivial is $0$-semistable if and only if it is either $\delta_-$-stable or there exists a unique filtration $0\subset \CE'\subset \CE$ where $\CE'$ is a semistable Higgs sheaf of rank $r(\CE')\geq 1$ and $\CE''=\CE/\CE'$ a semistable ADHM sheaf of rank $r(\CE'')\geq 1$ satisfying. \be \mu(\CE') > \mu_{\delta_-}(\CE''), \qquad \mu(\CE') = \mu_0(\CE'') = \mu_0(\CE) \ee Moreover an ADHM sheaf $\CE=(E,\Phi_1,\Phi_2,0,\psi)$ of type $(r,e)$ is $0$-semistable if and only if there exists a unique filtration $0\subset \CE' \subset \CE$ where $\CE'$ is a semistable Higgs sheaf of type $(r,e)$ and $\CE''=\CE/\CE'\simeq O=(0,\IC,0,0,0,0)$. \end{lemm}

-\section{Moduli Stacks and Torus Actions}
+\section{Moduli stacks and torus actions}

 The main goal of this section is to prove theorems (\ref{modthm}) and (\ref{virsmooth}).
 Other moduli stacks needed in the second part of this paper will be constructed. as well.
 Natural torus actions on these stacks will be defined and some structure results for the fixed loci will be proven.
-In the following $X$ is a smooth projective curve over $\IC$ $M_1,M_2$ are fixed line bundles on $X$ equipped with a fixed isomorphism $M_1\otimes_X M_2 \simeq K_X^{-1}$ as in section (\ref{adhmstab}) and $E_\infty =\CO_X$.
+In the following $X$ is a smooth projective curve over $\IC$ and $M_1,M_2$ are fixed line bundles on $X$ equipped with a fixed isomorphism $M_1\otimes_X M_2 \simeq K_X^{-1}$ as in section (\ref{adhmstab}) as well as $E_\infty =\CO_X$.
 The triple $(X,M_1,M_2)$ will be denoted by $\CX$.